jonathanmadeley/hl-api-client-net/README.md

 ## Motivation

 The motivation for this client comes from the lack of an Open API provided by Hargreaves Lansdown for their regular customers.
-Automated scripts allow individuals and small traders alike to manage their investments with ease so it does seem rather odd not to offer an Open API like other companies.
+Automated scripts allow individuals and small traders alike to manage their investments with ease; it does seem rather odd not to offer an Open API with functionality like that of AJ Bell.

+The main reason behind building this project is portfolio rebalancing at the end of each period.

 ## Contributions